LegalPhysics/Research/LinaKaisey/Corporations.and.Government.md

 # Role of Corporations in Governance

-## Question: Can we come up with a computational means of analyzing the relevance of lobbying efforts upon government actors and legislation?
+## Question: Can we compute -- or, better yet, predict -- the influence of varying lobbying forms upon government?

 Research: